 Cool off on a hot day with the paletas at La Michoacana Premium in Pilsen.
 Between water- and cream-based pops, there are almost forty options.
 Can’t determine between pistachio and highly spiced mango?
 Prices are so pockets-pleasant, get them each.
 1855 S Blue Island Ave.

-Cookie Spin is a “go massive or go home” sort of area.
+Cookie Spin is a “go massive or go home” area.
 The sweet save’s area of expertise is the deep-dish cookie — four inches huge and two inches deep.
 Choose this type of monster as the base for a deep-dish sundae, or have it chopped up and spun right into a “Bake Shake” milkshake earlier than waddling home.

 4350 N. Leavitt St